 Corporal Punishment--Should it be allowed in schools?

-Well, I could say back in the day when I was in school and while it was quite some time ago; corporal punishment in schools dates back to the 1700's.
+Well, I could say back in the day when I was in school and while it was quite some time ago; it wasn't as old as predating corporal punishment in schools.
+Corporal punishment in schools dates back to the 1700's.

 Corporal punishment was used to instill behavior and keep rule in a group setting.
 Like anything that isn't contained by rules, it too can be misused.

 There are those that have taken advantage of the authority given to them and have gone to the extent of abuse; as seen on media sources.
 Paddles with holes cause more pain, paddles with ridges do the same.
 The object of Corporal Punishment is to instill discipline not to torture; however some people forget that.

 A spanking with a flat board, a set number of times and by a set individual has been found to be the method of choice by 20 states that allow Corporal Punishment in schools.

 I can honestly say that I never went to the Principals or Deans office for a paddling.
 But I knew quite a few people that did, For years after we left school, we would find ourselves talking about it.
 When we reminisced, it was done with laughter and oddly enough fond memories.
 The ignorance of the behavior that led to the punishment and the memory of the Principal or Dean who had to dole out the punishment.